Coronavirus: Vaccination

-• People aged 16 or over with a chronic condition
+• Persons aged 16 or over with certain forms of the following chronic conditions

-• People aged 16 or over with Down’s syndrome
+• Persons aged 16 or over with trisomy 21

-The COVID-19 vaccination can be given from 6 months after the last COVID-19 vaccination or from 6 months after a known coronavirus infection.
-Other vaccinations with inactivated vaccines can also be administered before, at the same time as or after a COVID-19 vaccination.
+The ideal time to obtain a COVID-19 vaccination this autumn/winter is between mid-October and mid-December.
+The vaccination can be administered any time from 6 months since the last COVID-19 vaccination or from 6 months since a known coronavirus infection.
+Other vaccinations with inactivated vaccines (such as the flu vaccination) can also be administered before, at the same time as or after a COVID 19 vaccination.

 Vaccine

-We advise you to get vaccinated with a bivalent (i.e. variant-adapted) mRNA vaccine or with the protein-based Novavax vaccine.
-Which vaccine(s) you have previously received is of no importance here.
-Monovalent mRNA vaccines continue to provide good protection against severe COVID-19 with possible hospitalisation.
+We advise you to get vaccinated with an mRNA vaccine that has been modified in the light of the current coronavirus variants or with a similarly modified protein-based Novavax vaccine.
+Which vaccine(s) you have previously received is of no relevance here.

-Please note: If you are pregnant or breastfeeding, or if you have a severely weakened immune system, you should get yourself vaccinated with an mRNA vaccine.
+Please note: If you are pregnant or are breastfeeding, or if you have a severely weakened immune system, the mRNA vaccine is advised.

 Frequently Asked Questions (FAQs)